( Back to Washington Haunted Index )

 3) An impression of soldiers marching around the large grassy areas is heard by employees when it is still and quiet.

-It is said that forests and trees around the old Fort and the current Fort Lewis are haunted by the spirits of Indian warriors, and other restless Indian entities, perhaps still upset about losing their land, or that the fact that buildings were built on their sacred land.
+It is said that forests and trees around the old Fort and the current Fort Lewis are haunted by the spirits of Indian warriors, and other restless Indian entities, perhaps still upset about losing their land, or by the fact that buildings were built on their sacred land.

 Don't know for sure, but probably so, though no paranormal investigation has been gathered to prove one way or another.
 The evidence comes from first hand accounts of the people who have worked there.
 Also, Washington State Ghost Society has reported that the woods of Fort Lewis are haunted, though they haven't provided any readings/pictures to the public on their web-site.